ModularSoftAU/PlayerHeadHunt/README.md

 Maintained By: [Ben Robson](https://github.com/benrobson) <br>
 <i>The Easter Egg Hunt is an Easter Break Hub event and a collaboration with KEC (Katoomba Easter Convention).</i>

+## Dependencies
+This Easter Egg Hunt minigame depends on 2 plugins, 1 of which is optional.<br>
+- `HolographicDisplays` is an option dependency which would be required if you would like a hologram of the Egg Hunter Leaderboard.
+- `WorldEdit` is required since it is used to count all of the eggs in the hunting region.

 ## Gameplay
 When a player right clicks a Player Head, the coordinates are logged in a database and a number incremented in their name.